The Ultimate Travel Guide to Paris

 Wander through Monceau Parc:

-On our last morning in Paris, which was also our last day in France, Courtney and I took a stroll through Parc Monceau.
+On our last morning in Paris, Courtney and I took a stroll through Parc Monceau.
 This lovely park is more than one-third the size of Jardin du Luxembourg and features an English-style garden.

-I adored this park and loved the beautiful fountains, bridges, carousel and wildlife that were featured in Parc Monceau.
-In the park, we saw children having fun in a summer camp program, workers enjoying a lunch break from work, fitness gurus working out and students studying.
+I adored this park and loved the beautiful fountains, bridges, carousel and wildlife that were featured here.
+In the park, we saw children having fun in a summer camp program, workers enjoying a lunch break, fitness gurus working out and students studying.

 Enjoy the Charm of Montmarte: